blue bulletin from bcidaho

 Blood sugar

 Your blood sugar is a measure of how much sugar (or glucose) is in your blood.
-A hemoglobin A1c (HbA1c) test can help you measure your average blood sugar over the past two to three months.
-The results from this test can be used to help you and your doctor manage your diabetes.
+A hemoglobin A1c (HbA1c) test measures your average blood sugar over the past three months.
+The results of this test can be used to help you and your doctor manage your diabetes.

 1Results may differ for gestational diabetes.
 Talk to your doctor about your results.